Getting Your Written Message Across Clearly

 What are writing skills?
 Click here to view a transcript of this video.

 Getting your tone right is just as important as using correct spelling – and there's a lot more to think about too!
 Work through these five key writing skills to be sure to cover everything.1.

 The format, as well as your audience, will define your "writing voice" – that is, how formal or relaxed the tone should be.
 For instance, if you write an email to a prospective client, should it have the same tone as an email to a friend?

 Start by identifying who will read your message.
 Is it targeted at senior managers, the entire human resources team, or a small group of engineers?
 With everything you write, your readers, or recipients, should define your tone as well as aspects of the content.

-Composition and Style of Writing
+2. Pay Attention to Composition and Style of Writing

 Once you know what you're writing, and for whom you're writing, you actually have to start writing.

 A blank, white computer screen is often intimidating.
 And it's easy to get stuck because you don't know how to start.
 Try these tips for composing and styling your document:

 - Start with your audience – Remember, your readers may know nothing about what you're telling them.
 What do they need to know first?